Judge declares mistrial in ex-South Carolina policeman's murder...

 Jurors first indicated they were deadlocked on Friday.
 At the time, they said one member was holding out against a conviction, though they did not indicate whether the rest of the panel was settled on finding Slager guilty of murder or a lesser charge of voluntary manslaughter.

-The jury opted to resume deliberations on Monday.
-They sent another note that said the majority of jurors were undecided and then requested explanation of legal terms critical to the case, such as malice and self-defense.
+After resuming deliberations on Monday, they sent another note that said the majority of jurors were undecided and then requested explanation of legal terms critical to the case, such as malice and self-defense.

-Judge Clifton Newman provided them further guidance, but it did not result in the panel reaching a consensus.
+Judge Clifton Newman provided further guidance, but it did not result in the panel reaching a consensus.
+All 12 jurors would have to come to a unanimous decision on a charge for the jury to deliver a verdict.

-(Additional reporting and writing by Colleen Jenkins and Letitia Stein; editing by Tom Brown and Matthew Lewis)